lfore888/105-unit-3/README.md

 The repository contains:

-  • 2 python notebooks covering basic topics in coding with Python 3 and beginner modules on using the Pandas package for data analysis
+1. Two python notebooks covering basic topics in coding with Python 3 and beginner modules on using the Pandas package for data analysis

-1 python notebook that is a step by step guide on how to use code to focus on certain parts of the data set
+2. One python notebook that is a step by step guide on how to use code to focus on certain parts of the data set

-1 .cvs file that is a subset of the County Public Health data
+3. One .cvs file that is a subset of the County Public Health data

 The materials have been adapted from the lessons created by the staff at the Research Hub of UNC's Davis Library